 Validity and Reliability Defined

-To better understand that definition, I’d like to lay an important foundation down about validity and reliability.
+To better understand that definition, I’d like to lay out an important foundation about validity and reliability.
 When we talk of validity, we are concerned with the degree to which a test measures what it claims to measure.
 In other words, how accurate the test is.
 Reliability is concerned more with the degree to which a test produces similar results under consistent conditions.
-Or to put it another way, the precision of a test.
+Or to put it another way, the consistency of a test.

-What Is Validity and Reliability?
+What Is Validity vs. Reliability?

 I will put these two measurements into perspective so that we know how to distinguish them from one another.